 O2 plasma will clean the surface of a plastic sample and increase its wettability.
 Oxygen plasma can also be used to clean metal surfaces if it's mixed with Argon.
 Argon gas strips the oxygen molecule away from the metal to prevent oxidation.

 Plasma Ashing with OxygenPlasma ashing is the process of removing carbon from products during the manufacturing process.
-Plasma ashing is always performed with oxygen plasma treatment in a high frequency plasma system.
+Plasma ashing is always performed with oxygen plasma in a high frequency plasma system.

 Generally, the goal of plasma ashing is to completely remove organic matter, including volatile carbon oxides and water vapor.
 All removed contaminants are pumped out of the chamber by the vacuum system.